ae-foster/ae-foster.github.io/_posts/2025-06-25-orbformer-post.markdown

 Our conclusion: Orbformer, though by no means the end of the story, marks significant progress towards a model that generalizes the electronic structure of molecules.

-If you'd like to know more and see the results, check out the paper!
+If you'd like to know more and see the results, check out [the paper]((https://arxiv.org/abs/2506.19960)!

 ## References

-arXiv preprints our paper
+A. Foster, Z. Schätzle, P. B. Szabó, L. Cheng, J. Köhler, G. Cassella, N. Gao, J. Li, F. Noé & J. Hermann.
+"An ab initio foundation model of wavefunctions that accurately describes chemical bond breaking." arXiv preprint arXiv:2506.19960 (2025).

 J. Hermann, J. Spencer, K. Choo, A. Mezzacapo, W. M. C. Foulkes, D. Pfau, G. Carleo & F. Noé.
 "Ab initio quantum chemistry with neural-network wavefunctions."
 Nat.
 Rev. Chem.
 7, 692 (2023).